 Menu item Description Options Wireless hub Enables you to search for and connect to a Wireless hub.
 List of available networks.
-Wireless hub set-up Provides access to the Wireless hub's settings.
-Wireless hub name Password Note: The Wireless hub set-up menu can only be accessed using a Wired handset.
-Wi-Fi channel Wireless speaker Enables you to search for and connect to a Wireless speaker.
+Wireless hub set-up Provides access to the Wireless Wireless hub name hub's settings.
+Password Note: • Wi-Fi channel The Wireless hub set-up menu can only be accessed using a Wired handset.
+Wireless speaker Enables you to search for and connect to a Wireless speaker.
 Search for devices.